MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ## Data model Power Platform CLI parameters

-You need to the `modelVersion` parameter when uploading or downloading enhanced data model website configuration data using the Power Platform CLI.
+You need to use the `modelVersion` parameter when uploading or downloading enhanced data model website configuration data using the Power Platform CLI.
 The value of `2` indicates to use the enhanced data model.

 Download
 `pac paportal download --path <path> --webSiteId <siteId> --modelVersion 2`